 Hendersonville is a somewhat small city located in the state of North Carolina.
 With a population of 13,954 people and 16 constituent neighborhoods, Hendersonville is the 67th largest community in North Carolina.

-The per capita income in Hendersonville in 2010 was $22,510, which is middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $90,040 for a family of four.
+The per capita income in Hendersonville in 2010 was $25,271, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $101,084 for a family of four.
 However, Hendersonville contains both very wealthy and poor people as well.

 Hendersonville is a very ethnically-diverse city.
 The people who call Hendersonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hendersonville residents report their race to be White, followed by Black or African-American.
-Hendersonville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.51% of the city’s residents.
-Important ancestries of people in Hendersonville include German, English, Irish, Scots-Irish, and Italian.
+Important ancestries of people in Hendersonville include English, German, Irish, Scots-Irish, and Italian.

 The most common language spoken in Hendersonville is English.
 Other important languages spoken here include Spanish and German/Yiddish.